 Periodic application of water to site surfaces is the only method of dust control currently employed at the three sites.
 A water truck stationed at the landfills are utilized on an as needed basis to sprinkle site surfaces and roads to suppress dust generation.
 At Bishop-Sunland, water is obtained from an on-site well, at Independence and Lone Pine water is obtained from local town water system production wells and trucked onto the landfills.
-The local town water system supply wells would continue to be used at Independence and Lone Pine as part of this proposed Project, however, the waterlines will be extended from the town supply systems to both the Independence and Lone Pine Landfills.
+The local town water system supply wells would continue to be used at Independence and Lone Pine as part of this proposed Project, however, the waterlines will-would be extended from the town supply systems to both the Independence and Lone Pine as part of this proposed Project, however, the waterlines will-would be extended from the town supply systems to both the Independence and Lone Pine as part of this proposed Project, however, the waterlines will-would be extended from the town supply systems to both the Independence and Lone Pine as part of this proposed Project, however, the waterlines will-would be extended from the town supply systems to both the Independence and Lone Pine as part of this proposed Project, however, the waterlines will-would be extended from the town supply systems to both the Independence and Lone Pine Landfills.